New York AG: Town agrees to end biased housing practices

 Government officials said they had legitimate concerns about the Greens at Chester project regarding infrastructure and building codes, but James said that was an excuse for “a concerted, systematic effort” to stop the project and keep Hasidic Jewish families out.

-Messages seeking comment were left with county and town representatives.
+Messages seeking comment were left with town of Chester representatives.